MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 - Migrate these VMs to Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019 first, update the VM version, then begin the migration process.

-- Use Robocopy to copy all VM VHDs to Azure Stack HCI.
-Then create new VMs and attach the copied VHDs to the VMs in Azure Stack HCI.
+- Use Robocopy to copy all VM VHDs to Azure Local.
+Then create new VMs and attach the copied VHDs to the VMs in Azure Local.
 This bypasses the VM version limitation for these older VMs.

 Windows Server 2012 R2 and older Hyper-V hosts use an XML file format for their VM configuration, which is different than the VCMX file format used for Windows Server 2016 and later Hyper-V hosts.
-This requires a different Robocopy command to copy these VMs to Azure Stack HCI.
+This requires a different Robocopy command to copy these VMs to Azure Local.

 ### Option 1: Staged migration